MicrosoftDocs/sdk-api/sdk-api-src/content/windns/ns-windns-__unnamed_struct_8.md

-### -field pNameExchange
+### -field pNameMailbox

-A pointer to a string that represents the fully qualified domain name (FQDN) of the host willing to act as a mail exchange.
+A pointer to a string that represents the <a href="f_gly.htm">fully qualified domain name</a> (FQDN) of the mailbox responsible for the mailing list or mailbox specified in the record's owner name.

-### -field wPreference

-A preference given to this resource record among others of the same owner.
-Lower values are preferred.

-### -field Pad
+### -field pNameErrorsMailbox

-Reserved for padding.
-Do not use.
+A pointer to a string that represents the FQDN of the mailbox to receive error messages related to the mailing list.

 ## -remarks